Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a

 Visitors to Prague are spoilt for choice by the vast number of interesting places to see in the city.
-But no visit to the fascinating Czech capital would be complete without venturing up the hill to inspect at close quarters Prague Castle and the immediate area around it, Hradcany, which dominate the Prague skyline.
+No visit to the fascinating Czech capital would be complete without venturing up the hill to inspect Prague Castle and the immediate area around it, Hradcany, which dominate the Prague skyline.

 Founded in the 9th century by Prince Borivoj, Prague castle is located high above the River Vltava on its west bank.
 Within the castle walls, there was a palace, three churches, and a monastery.
 Around 1320 the town of Hradcany was founded in the outer bailey.
-Over the years the castle has been remodeled and rebuilt many times.
+The castle has been remodeled and rebuilt many times.
 It has been the seat of the president of the Republic since 1918.

 Several of Prague's main tourist attractions are located in this area.

 There are several routes to Prague Castle.
-The most popular follows the tourist trail from the Old Town, over Charles Bridge and up through Prague's Little Town (Mala Strana) to the main palace gates at the top of the hill.
+The most popular one follows the tourist trail from the Old Town, over Charles Bridge, and up through Prague's Little Town (Mala Strana) to the main palace gates at the top of the hill.
 This is the Royal Route, referring to the coronation procession, taken by Bohemian kings and queens from the Royal Court (now the site of the Municipal House in Prague Old Town) to Prague Castle.

-The route we took was walking from Malostranska metro station, up Stare Zamecke schody, entering at the eastern end of the castle complex.
+The route we took was a walk from Malostranska metro station, up Stare Zamecke schody, to enter at the eastern end of the castle complex.